timblair/cv/README.md

   application for processing all new card transactions that could be sandboxed for PCI DSS 3 compliance.
-Also played a key role in the preparation for the compliance assessment, including drafting and publishing our team development standards for code, code review and application security, and through liasing with external penetration testers.
+Also played a key role in the preparation for the compliance assessment, including drafting and publishing our team development standards for code, code review and application security, and through liaising with external penetration testers.

 ## Work History